 - Earn 5 bonus points under this category for using the IRIS Registry (participation in a specialized registry).

-- New in 2017: You don’t need to separately attest with CMS; you can submit advancing care information directly through the IRIS Registry web portal.
+- You don’t need to separately attest with CMS; you can submit advancing care information directly through the IRIS Registry web portal.

 - Participation in the IRIS Registry is not sufficient to meet the criteria for this category; providers must use their certified EHR system to meet the required measures for that category.